 - Personal Health Information & Self-Help

-Recently, I began experiencing some constipation and gas related problems such as trouble in getting a complete bowel movement (or excrement of faeces) and a feeling of swelling of my stomach known as bloating of the stomach.
+Recently, I began experiencing some constipation and gas related problems such as trouble in getting a complete bowel movement (or excrement of feces) and a feeling of swelling of my stomach known as bloating of the stomach.
 I feel that passage of gas from my body is getting obstructed.
 Medications from my Doctors who treat me for the heart, cholesterol, and other minor problems, offer temporary relief for the time being but not solve the gas problems permanently.

 So, I have been doing some general research on the internet on irritable bowel syndrome (IBS) problems and symptoms so as to manage myself in controlling the problems on a regular basis.
 And, while I am collecting these useful tips and applying them, I thought of sharing this useful information with others also having similar problems.
 The result is this hub.

 Constipation is the problem of experiencing hindrance or taking too much time in emptying the bowels or discharging the human waste from large intestines.
-It is characterised by tight stools or hard and dry bowels.
+It is characterized by tight stools or hard and dry bowels.
 The degree of tightness or hardness may vary according to the seriousness of the problem.
 Too hard and dry stools may be accompanied by the release of blood also as it may get excessive friction within the colon at the releasing point of the anus.
 But it happens in very serious cases only and requires surgery and prolonged treatments.
-Normal constipation is, in general, an experience of taking more time in the excretion of faeces with a feeling of tightness and uneasiness in intestines which can be regularised with diet and normal exercises.
+Normal constipation is, in general, an experience of taking more time in the excretion of feces with a feeling of tightness and uneasiness in intestines which can be regularised with diet and normal exercises.

-Large intestine, the place of Constipation
+Large Intestine, the Actual Place of Constipation

 Causes of Constipation